 Why is hypnotherapy not available on the NHS?

 This is mainly because very few doctors, psychologists, and other health professionals are properly trained in hypnotherapy.
 The subject is not covered in medical or nursing training.
 Also, most doctors do not have the time to use it (even though it would save time in the long run).
 Finally, most doctors and other health professionals are unaware of the amount of good scientific evidence for hypnotherapy (see above).

 How can I be sure that a hypnotherapist is competent and ethical?

 You could inquire where he or she trained and then look up the school online to see what topics are covered and how long is the training.
-The Open University website lists many of the UK’s hypnotherapy schools, and gives their own assessment of them.
-The National College of Hypnosis and Psychotherapy, where I trained, is assessed by the OU as a post-graduate level training.
 As regards ethics, you should only consult a hypnotherapist who belongs to a professional register with a code of conduct and a proper complaints procedure.
 However, the best guide may be your own “gut feeling” on meeting the hypnotherapist.
 An ethical hypnotherapist will not object to you recording the session or bringing a friend or relative to sit in with you.

 Can everyone be hypnotised?

 Certainly the vast majority can be hypnotised.
 Some people have a deep-rooted fear of hypnosis, because they believe that they would lose control.
 This is an incorrect belief, because the client is still in control of themselves even in deep trance.
 I have successfully hypnotised many people who had previously seen other hypnotherapists and had not been able to go into trance.
 This is because I have a variety of methods which I adapt to each client’s needs.